MicrosoftDocs/microsoft-365-docs-pr.zh-TW/microsoft-365/compliance/use-drive-shipping-to-import-pst-files-to-office-365.md

 1. [下載 PST 匯入對應檔案的副本](https://go.microsoft.com/fwlink/p/?LinkId=544717)。

-2. 開啟或儲存 CSV 檔案到您的本機電腦。下列範例顯示了一個已完成的 PST 匯入對應檔案 (在「記事本」中開啟)。若使用 Microsoft Excel 來編輯 CSV 檔案會較為簡單。
+2. Open or save the CSV file to your local computer.
+The following example shows a completed PST Import mapping file (opened in NotePad).
+It's much easier to use Microsoft Excel to edit the CSV file.

     ```text
     Workload,FilePath,Name,Mailbox,IsArchive,TargetRootFolder,ContentCodePage,SPFileContainer,SPManifestContainer,SPSiteUrl